w-henderson/Portfolio/content/blog/final-year-at-cambridge.md

 Unlike in previous exam terms, I actually had a life this time.
 This was a conscious choice on my part to minimise the burnout that was constantly trying to creep in, and despite many of my friends making the opposite choice to go "hermit mode" and lock in at the expense of everything else, I took every opportunity any of them gave me to go out and do something fun.

 I went to several concerts, had plenty of dinners out, and even went to a couple of parties.
-I also went for a lot of walks around Cambridge by myself, as well as "taking up" running (I went for like three runs), which was way more enjoyable than I expected.
+I also went for a lot of walks around Cambridge by myself, as well as "taking up" running (I went for like four runs), which was way more enjoyable than I expected.
 Of course, I still did a huge amount of work, but by doing meaningful things outside of work, I was just about able to keep the burnout at bay.

 ## Exams